syncfusion-content/flutter-docs/Flutter/maps/markers.md

 You can show markers at any position on the map by providing latitude and longitude position to the [`MapMarker`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapMarker-class.html), which is the widget returns from the [`MapShapeLayer.markerBuilder`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/markerBuilder.html) property.

-The [`markerBuilder`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/markerBuilder.html) callback will be called number of times equal to the value specified in the [`initialMarkersCount`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/initialMarkersCount.html) property.
-The default value of the [`initialMarkersCount`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/initialMarkersCount.html) property is `null`.
+The [`markerBuilder`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLayer/markerBuilder.html) callback will be called number of times equal to the value specified in the [`initialMarkersCount`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLayer/initialMarkersCount.html) property.
+The default value of the [`initialMarkersCount`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLayer/initialMarkersCount.html) property is `null`.

 {% tabs %}
 {% highlight Dart %}

 List<Model> data;
+MapShapeSource dataSource;

 @override
 void initState() {